'Hello' from Brett Toombs, Head of Middle School

 Middle School camps and excursions

 Peace Lutheran College camps and excursions provide valuable opportunities to enrich a student's understanding of topics studied, but also helps to build rapport with teachers and fellow students, which has enormous benefits back in the classroom.

 School fees are inclusive of camp and excursion costs (excluding voluntary excursions), enabling all students to be included in these positive and beneficial experiences.

-- Year 6 – 2-night/3-day camp incorporating exciting outdoor activities such as high ropes, raft building, fishing and more.
+- Year 6 – Two-night/three-day camp incorporating exciting outdoor activities such as high ropes, raft building, fishing, and more

-- Year 8 – 2-night/3-day (even years) "Challenge Camp", participating in outdoor education activities designed to develop effective team work abilities.
+- Year 8 – Two-night/three-day (on even years) "Challenge Camp", participating in outdoor education activities designed to develop effective teamwork abilities

 We encourage you to book a tour.
 Come and see why our students and their parents think Peace is such a great place to be.